-Great news is, the variations of monitoring and evaluation are not mutually exclusive and can be used in different combinations in a project to leverage the full potential of M&E.
+Great news is, the variations of monitoring and evaluation are not mutually exclusive, which means that they can be used in different combinations to leverage the full potential of your project.

-Before we get into the types of M&E, let’s explore how monitoring differs from evaluation.
+Before we jump into the types, let’s quickly explore how monitoring differs from evaluation.

 Monitoring is an ongoing process.
 It begins and ends with the project cycle.